-After hosting a digital edition last year, EFG London Jazz Festival comes back in 2021 with an electrifying line-up of live performances!
+After hosting a digital edition last year, EFG London Jazz Festival comes back in 2022 with an electrifying line-up of live performances!
 This stunning festival brings world-renowned and emerging artists from all over the world to delight jazz fans each year.
-A 10-day celebration of jazz, the festival will take place in November, from Friday the 12th to Sunday the 21st.
-It comprises hundreds of gigs across the city, so make sure you check their line-up!
+A 10-day celebration of jazz, the festival will take place in November, from Friday the 11th to Sunday the 20th.
+It comprises hundreds of gigs across the city, so make sure you check their lineup!

 12. Burns Night

 Burns Night is a celebration that falls on the 25th of January every year.
 It commemorates the life and legacy of Robert Burns, a Scots poet who penned more than 550 poems and songs before his death in 1796.
 The centerpiece of Burns Night is the Burns Supper.
-Spots across the city celebrate the day offering traditional Scottish fare, playing folk music, donning tartan, and reciting Burns’s greatest poetry.
-Last year, many of the festivities were virtual, and organizers haven’t confirmed whether the event will be virtual again in 2022.
+Spots across the city celebrate the day by offering traditional Scottish fare, playing folk music, donning tartan, and reciting Burns’s greatest poetry.

 13. Chinese New Year

 Each year in the cold winter months, the Chinese calendar changes over to a new year; London’s Chinese population mark this in a variety of ways, and centrally-located Chinatown is a place where you can experience the festivities first-hand.
 Look for hanging lanterns and other events if you happen to be in London around this time.
-(In 2022, Chinese New Year will occur on February 1st.)
+(In 2023, the Chinese New Year will occur on January 22nd.)

 Should You Visit London in the Winter?